YanwenWang1125/RealtorOS/README.md

 > **An intelligent CRM system that automates client follow-ups, generates personalized emails using AI, and tracks email engagement in real-time.**

-RealtorOS helps real estate agents never miss a follow-up by automatically scheduling tasks, generating personalized emails with OpenAI, sending them via AWS SES, and tracking engagement through secure webhooks.
+RealtorOS helps real estate agents never miss a follow-up by automatically scheduling tasks, generating personalized emails with OpenAI, sending them via SendGrid, and tracking engagement through secure webhooks.
 Built with tenant isolation and multi-agent support.

 ---